According to the National Coalition Against Domestic Violence (NCADV):

 Information about domestic/dating violence is listed on page 6 of the Student Conduct Policies and Procedures PDF document.

-Questions concerning student conduct policies and procedures should be directed to the Office of Student Conduct, 307 Pratt Hall,
+Questions concerning student conduct policies and procedures should be directed to the Office of Student Support and Community Standards, 307 Pratt Hall,

 Below is a list of common types and examples of abuse.
 This list is provided by the USDOJ.